Ideful/Ideful/README.md

 Hi, I’m Ideful👋

 A student of Moscow 21 School.

-Just starting to programming,
 I would appreciate any knowledges and experience you could share!

 Also I'll be happy to discuss any other things in telegram
 @Ideful